Chase-Stokes/javascript-pizza/README.md

 Describe:   adjustCost()

-Test: It will modify the price based off of the size property
+Test: It will modify the price based off of the size property of medium

 Code:
       let userPizza = new Pizza("medium", "pineapple", "chicken", 0);
       userPizza.adjustCost();
 Expected Output:
       userPizza = {size: "medium", toppings: "pineapple", premium: "chicken", price: 8}

+Test: It will modify the price based off of the size property of large

+Code:
+      let userPizza = new Pizza("medium", "pineapple", "chicken", 0);
+      userPizza.adjustCost();
+Expected Output:
+      userPizza = {size: "large", toppings: "pineapple", premium: "chicken", price: 10}